 - Use one space between sentences, not two.

 - Use commas after a setting in place in time, and to break out clauses in longer sentences.

-- At the end of a sentence, “Most punctuation goes within quotation marks.”
+- “Almost all punctuation goes within quotation marks.”

-- Your essay will never be perfect, however, there’ll come a time, usually ~July 1st, when you’ll have to set it free.
+- Your essay will never be perfect, however, there’ll come a time, usually ~July 1st, when you must let it go by submitting your application!

 How should I prepare for the Interview?

 When you go for an interview, you usually participate in a day's worth of activities designed to help familiarize you with a particular school.
 This typically involves a tour, an overview of the curriculum, lunch with students or faculty, and a financial aid meeting.